laravel/docs/requests.md

 <a name="input-trimming-and-normalization"></a>
 ## Input Trimming & Normalization

-By default, Laravel includes the `TrimStrings` and `ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
-These middleware are listed in the stack by the `App\Http\Kernel` class.
+By default, Laravel includes the `App\Http\Middleware\TrimStrings` and `App\Http\Middleware\ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
+These middleware are listed in the global middleware stack by the `App\Http\Kernel` class.
 These middleware will automatically trim all incoming string fields on the request, as well as convert any empty string fields to `null`.
 This allows you to not have to worry about these normalization concerns in your routes and controllers.

 If you would like to disable this behavior, you may remove the two middleware from your application's middleware stack by removing them from the `$middleware` property of your `App\Http\Kernel` class.

+<a name="input"></a>
+## Input

 <a name="retrieving-input"></a>
-## Retrieving Input
+### Retrieving Input

 <a name="retrieving-all-input-data"></a>
 #### Retrieving All Input Data

-You may also retrieve all of the input data as an `array` using the `all` method:
+You may also retrieve all of the incoming request's input data as an `array` using the `all` method.
+This method may be used regardless of whether the incoming request is from an HTML form or is an XHR request:

     $input = $request->all();